adityajain-Infobeans/Addon-Beans-Frontend/README.md

-# Jira Lite
+# Support Ticket System

-A simple single page application where Frontend and Backend code will be completely seaprated, Frontend will communicate with Backend via REST APIs for authentication and database operations.
+A simple single page application where Frontend and Backend code will be completely separated, Frontend will communicate with Backend via REST APIs for authentication and database operations.

 ##### Front-end (Create using VueJS, Vuetify, Vuex)